 Give me Hunter S. Thompson any time for surrealism, caustic satire of society and politics, and pharmacological misadventures.

-Both wrote about writing.
-Burroughs wrote confidently about the processes of writing and publishing in some essays in The Adding Machine.
+Both Burroughs and Thompson wrote about writing.
+Burroughs wrote confidently about the processes of writing and getting published in some essays in The Adding Machine.
 Thompson wrote quite a lot about writing, especially about its difficulty.
 The thing is, it seems to me that Burroughs' meta-writing about writing reads like he was an extremely successful writer, while Thompson's reads like he never completed anything.
 But to my tastes, Thompson was a much better and more successful writer.
 Burroughs was a serial self-plagiarist.
 Much of his fiction is the same content over and over, maybe slightly re-mixed but often simply repeated from earlier works.

 His parents sent him to the Los Alamos Ranch School, a boarding school described as a place "where the spindly sons of the rich could be transformed into manly specimens."
 In Burroughs' case it did not work out as intended.
 Los Alamos was an obscure mountain settlement when Burroughs was there in the 1920s.
 During the early to mid 1940s, Los Alamos was where the U.S. and developed its first atomic weapons, and Los Alamos National Laboratories is still one of the major Department of Energy facilities.